 Sciatica is caused by sciatic nerve compression, which can arise because of a number of anatomical abnormalities within the lower (lumbar or sacral) region of the spine.
 These abnormalities often are related to wear and tear, although traumatic injury might also produce a similar effect.
 Age-related degenerative spine conditions that could cause sciatic nerve compression include:

 - Bone spurs (osteophytes)

 - Bulging discs

 - Ligament calcification

 Sciatica surgery is designed to remove the source of nerve compression.
-This can be accomplished either through radical removal of anatomical components through open back surgery, or through the use of a minimally invasive procedure utilizing endoscopic techniques.
+This can be accomplished either through radical removal of anatomical components during open back surgery, or through the use of a minimally invasive procedure.

-Open back surgery for sciatica usually takes the form of spinal fusion.
-This requires a large incision, removal of a significant portion of the spinal anatomy, and insertion of metal hardware and bone graft material to permanently fuse the affected vertebral segment.
-Minimally invasive procedures, as performed at Laser Spine Institute, require only a small (no more than 1 inch) incision, removal of only the portion of anatomy necessary to relieve nerve compression, and no spinal fusion.
-In addition, recovery from open back surgery typically takes several months, while patients who undergo minimally invasive procedures require only about a month to fully recover.
+Open back surgery for sciatica usually takes a highly invasive form, requiring a large incision, removal of a significant portion of the spinal anatomy and insertion of metal implants and bone graft material to permanently fuse the affected vertebral segment.
+Minimally invasive procedures, like those performed at Laser Spine Institute, require only a small (approximately 1 inch) incision and the removal of only the portion of anatomy necessary to relieve nerve compression.
+In addition, recovery from open back surgery typically takes several months, while patients who undergo minimally invasive procedures usually experience significantly shorter recovery periods.